hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

   sccomp_test()
 ```

-> Note: It is recommended to following the tnstructions for installing `sccomp` on the [GitHub page](https://github.com/MangiolaLaboratory/sccomp?tab=readme-ov-file#installation) under the **GitHub** section.
+> Note: It is recommended to following the instructions for installing `sccomp` on the [GitHub page](https://github.com/MangiolaLaboratory/sccomp?tab=readme-ov-file#installation) under the **GitHub** section.
 Some people may run into issue compiling `cmdstanr`/`cmdstan`.
 We have found that specific versions of operating systems require extra steps for this compilation.
+>
-Therefore, the next few lines will be a demo.
+> Therefore, the next few lines will be a demo.
 However, we will provide the results of the `sccomp` method near the end so you can load the output yourself.

 The column of interest to us is the `c_FDR`, as it reports the false-discovery rate of the null hypothesis for a composition (c).
 At an FDR < 0.05, **all celltypes are significantly changing with the exception of EC.** Additionally, some celltypes are marginally significant (i.e. Lymph and Perictyes).
 Each of the columns in the output dataframe are described in more detail on the [sccomp documentation page](https://github.com/MangiolaLaboratory/sccomp?tab=readme-ov-file#from-counts).